Innovate Awards

 • Be adapted for web presentation and not require file downloading, that is play with one click

-Samples of last year finalists’ presentations can be viewed at the 2021 or 2020Innovate Awards pages.
+Samples of previous finalists’ presentations can be viewed here.
 Direct questions about applications, awards, or presentations facet@iu.edu.

 Our award categories have included the following: